 Touger-Decker R, Mobley C; Academy of Nutrition and Dietetics.
 Position of the Academy of Nutrition and Dietetics: oral health and nutrition.
 J Acad Nutr Diet.
 2013;113(5):693-701.
 PMID: 23601893

-Reviewed by: Michael Kapner, DDS, General Dentistry, Norwalk, CT.
+Reviewed by: Michael Kapner, DDS, General and Aesthetic Dentistry, Norwalk Medical Center, Norwalk, CT.
 Review provided by VeriMed Healthcare Network.
 Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.
-Editorial update 02-22-18.